CxTools/Dynamic-Array-Kernel/README.md

 # Dynamic-Array-Kernel

 Dynamic array for windows kernel development.
 I recently had to develop something similar to STL vector, but compatible in kernel mode, since I had chunks of unknown sizes coming in that I had to parse.
 So, I created this.
-I couldn't find anything like this anywhere online, except for GLib's [GArray](https://developer.gnome.org/glib/stable/glib-Arrays.html) and [this](https://www.happybearsoftware.com/implementing-a-dynamic-array) though I didn't look too hard.
-But it works, and it works well.
+I couldn't find anything like this anywhere online, except for GLib's [GArray](https://developer.gnome.org/glib/stable/glib-Arrays.html) and [this](https://www.happybearsoftware.com/implementing-a-dynamic-array).

 ## Usage